projectsyn/commodore/README.md

 **Please note that this project is in its early stages and under active development**.

-See [CHANGELOG.md](/CHANGELOG.md) for changelogs of each release version of Commodore.
+See [GitHub Releases](https://github.com/projectsyn/commodore/releases) for changelogs of each release version of Commodore.

 See [DockerHub](https://hub.docker.com/r/projectsyn/commodore) for pre-built Docker images of Commodore.